System Design Space

 Recommendations for the first selection

-Start from workload profile: ingest/sec, cardinality, retention horizon, and query patterns.
+Start from the workload profile: ingest/sec, cardinality, retention horizon, and query patterns — without those numbers, comparing engines is guesswork.

-Separate operational monitoring (real-time alerting) from product analytics (deep exploratory queries).
+Split operational monitoring (real-time alerting) from product analytics (deep exploratory queries): one engine rarely carries both loops without a compromise.

-Define write/read SLOs and validate them on realistic datasets, not synthetic benchmarks only.
+Validate write/read SLOs on realistic datasets, not synthetic benchmarks only — synthetic data hides cardinality growth.

-If you need flexible SQL and joins with business data, evaluate PostgreSQL/columnar TSDB paths first.
+Need flexible SQL and joins with business data?
+Evaluate the PostgreSQL/columnar TSDB paths first, before standing up a separate system.

-Plan downsampling and tiered storage early; this is the main lever for long-term TSDB cost control.
+Plan downsampling and tiered storage early; this is the main lever for long-term TSDB cost control, and it is expensive to switch on after the fact.

 Common TSDB selection mistakes

-Choosing by peak ingest numbers only while ignoring query and storage cost behavior.
+Choosing by peak ingest numbers only and never costing the query and storage behavior that adds up later.

 References